 amend or repeal this Constitution.

 *The Association may take over the funds, assets and liabilities of the unincorporated association known as [insert name of unincorporated association].

+No part of the income or property of the Association will be paid or transferred directly or indirectly, by way of a dividend, bonus or otherwise to any member of the association.

 Members